josephrocca/is-vpn/README.md

 * https://github.com/stamparm/ipsum - list of suspected malicious/bot IPs (I'm using >= 3 flags as threshold)
 * Some daily-updated private data from my own analytics (double-checked against paid API)

 **Do not rely on this data if you need highly-accurate detection**.
 Expect false negatives.
 But there should ideally be very few false positives - i.e. if `isVpn` returns `true`, then you can be kinda confident-ish that it is indeed a VPN.
-If it returns `false`, then you should *not* be confident in that assessment - VPNs will slip through the cracks somewhat often.
+If it returns `false`, then you should *not* be confident in that assessment - VPNs will sometimes slip through the cracks.

-I'll update this repo soon with some "in the wild" accuracy tests of this repo's data, so you know roughly how likely this repo is to give a false negative (when compared against a paid API).

 If you need more accurate data, use a paid service like ip-api.com (I am not affiliated **at all**, I just like that their paid plan is cheap and unlimited, though I haven't tested their accuracy against other services).

 If you're looking for more than just a binary is/isn't, or want to know specifically whether it's a VPN vs bot vs datacenter, then this is not the repo for you.
 Please do not submit feature requests unless it's about a new, good data source.
 I'm keeping this repo very simple.

 ## Example usage:
+You can just use the lists in this repo directly, but if you're looking for an efficient JavaScript `isVpn`, then you can use this:
 ```js
 import { isVpn } from "https://cdn.jsdelivr.net/gh/josephrocca/is-vpn@v0.0.2/mod.js";
 // let { isVpn } = await import("https://cdn.jsdelivr.net/gh/josephrocca/is-vpn@v0.0.2/mod.js");